DreamOfTheRedChamber/leetcode/README.md

 * Lambda expressions are still not closures

 #### Whiteboard coding sins <a id="sins-whiteboard-coding"></a>
+* The most important capability for a software engineer is abstraction and skipping complexity.
+They are not asked effectively during whiteboard coding.
-* Whiteboard coding does not simulate daily workflow of software engineers, thus might generate high false positives and false negatives.
+* Whiteboard coding does not reflect daily workflow of software engineers, thus might generate high false positives and false negatives.
 * Finish algorithms in 20 min in a bug-free and clean way requires lots of practice.
 It does not only require interviewee to understand algorithms and data structures, but also really proficient in these, sometimes even remember pretty tricky test cases.
 * The optimization process in algorithm questions is over-optimization.
 In practice, only improve performance when necessary.
 * Stand and write code on whiteboard is really exhausting if lasting for 4-5 hours.

 #### Leetcode sins <a id="sins-leetcode"></a>
+* Testing
+  * Assumptions about validity of input.
+They usually do not appear in interview settings
+  * Time exceed limit exception sometimes dependes on Leetcode.org machine status
+* Debug
   * When problem occurs, too few stack trace
   * No online debuggers
+* Usability
   * No history track along time axis.
 Really bad synchronous workflow
-* Assumptions about validity of input.
-They usually do not appear in interview settings
   * Unable to mark different stages in solving a problem ( e.g. thought-out, implemented, optimized, on-line judged, summarized )
   * Cannot add enough comments along the code
-* Never-ending, ever-increasing number of problems
-* Time exceed limit exception sometimes dependes on Leetcode.org machine status
   * Could not search problems by specifying multiple tags
   * Function names do not follow best practices, which makes variables naming kind of difficult.

 #### References
 * Core Java Interview questions [blog: java-success.com](http://www.java-success.com/)